 Seamen and other maritime crew take on considerable risks in their job.
 In the tragic event of a wrongful death there are protections provided under the Jones Act.
 The person considered the personal representative of a seaman / crew member who died on shore or within three nautical miles from shore, may bring a wrongful death claim under the Jones Act.
 This representative is typically representing the surviving widow or husband and children.
 In the absence of these relationships then the employee’s parents, siblings, or others dependent on the seaman may be represented.Read More

-Yes, a seaman may be entitled to money damages if he is injured in a maritime accident.
+Yes, a seaman may be entitled to recover damages if he is injured in a maritime accident.
 The Jones Act specifically allows for a seaman to recover for injuries suffered during the course of his employment while at sea.
-The family of a seaman who is killed while he is employed at sea is also eligible to file a suit under the Jones Act.
-Whether the injured party is able to recover will depend upon the actions of the people who control the ship.
+The family of a seaman who is killed while he is employed at sea may also be eligible to file a wrongful death suit under the Jones Act.
+Whether the injured party is able to recover will depend upon the actions of the people who control the ship and the circumstances of the case.